HERRD Kids Learning Portal

 Is there a fee to join?

-Yes, there is a small administration fee.
-This helps cover the costs of running the portal and paying guest presenters.
+Yes, there is a small administration fee for each term.
+This helps cover the costs of running the portal, technology, and paying guest presenters.

 Can I try it out before joining?